 Students are connected with internship experiences throughout state government.
 This includes the Legislative, Executive and Judicial branches as well as state departments of government and non-profit organizations.
 Students are placed in areas of interest where they work with their placement supervisor on a variety of projects and tasks that enable them to meet educational learning objectives.

 The internship experience provides real world experience with a strong educational focus.
 The Internship Program is open to college students, graduate students and law school students.
-High school Juniors and Seniors are also eligible to apply.
-Please note, due to possible age restrictions and job duties, certain placements may not be available for high school students.
 Many interns earn college credit.
 Students should inquire with their faculty advisors to ensure that they are receiving credit when possible.